perladvent/perldotcom/content/article/_pub_2003_08_21_perlcookbook.md

 {
+   "draft" : null,
+   "authors" : [
+      "tom-christiansen",
+      "nathan-torkington"
+   ],
+   "slug" : "/pub/2003/08/21/perlcookbook.html",
    "description" : " Editor's note: The new edition of Perl Cookbook is about to hit store shelves, so to trumpet its release, we offer some recipes-new to the second edition-for your sampling pleasure.
-This week's excerpts include recipes from Chapter 6 (\"Pattern...", "draft" : null,
+This week's excerpts include recipes from Chapter 6 (\"Pattern...", "image" : null,
+   "title" : "Cooking with Perl",
+   "categories" : "development",
+   "date" : "2003-08-21T00:00:00-08:00",
+   "thumbnail" : null,
    "tags" : [
       "cooking-with-perl",
       "file-contents",